Visit our latest live Events and Webinars with experts and get all your questions answered

 Charente-Maritime is one of France’s most accessible and appealing coastal departments.
-Its mix of sandy beaches, maritime heritage and historic inland towns makes it ideal for those who want a balanced lifestyle.
-Stretching from La Rochelle in the north to Royan in the south, the region welcomes both seasonal visitors and year-round residents.
+Stretching from La Rochelle in the north to Royan in the south, the department will appeal to international buyers, whether seasonal visitors and year-round residents.

-Outside urban centres, the rural heartland of Charente-Maritime is made up of farmland, vineyards and charming stone villages.
-Many expats settle here due to the relaxed pace of life, access to nature and proximity to the sea.
-The region’s transport links, including airports in La Rochelle and nearby Bordeaux, make it ideal for second homeownership or permanent relocation.
+The rural heartland of Charente-Maritime is made up of farmland, vineyards and charming villages.
+Many expats settle here due to the relaxed rural lifestyle, natural surroundings and proximity to the sea.

-As of 2025, buying property in Charente-Maritime means a home in one of the sunniest areas in western France, with around 2,300 hours of sunshine a year.
-This, combined with reputable healthcare facilities and a strong local infrastructure, makes it suitable for retirees, remote workers and families alike.
+Owning property in Charente-Maritime means a home in one of the sunniest areas in western France, with around 2,300 hours of sunshine a year.
+This, combined with good healthcare facilities and local infrastructure, makes it suitable for retirees, digital nomads and families alike.

 For more information on the purchase process, claim your free copy of our France Buying Guide: